-Around £660 million was planned to be spent on mental health services for children and young people by CCGs in 2017/18—that’s not including spending on learning disabilities or any other spending by NHS England directly on specialist services for children.
+Around £677 million was planned to be spent on mental health services for children and young people by CCGs in 2018/19—that’s not including spending on care for children with learning disabilities or eating disorders.

 What’s going to happen to mental health spending?

-But experts have said that “Increases of more like 4% a year would be needed to provide any improvement in services and to invest in priorities such as mental health, cancer and general practice.”
+But experts have said that due to higher than expected inflation the annual increases will be slightly less than that.
+At the time of the announcement experts at the Institute for Fiscal Studies (IFS) also said that “Increases of more like 4% a year would be needed to provide any improvement in services and to invest in priorities such as mental health, cancer and general practice.”

 Analysis by the Health Foundation and IFS has found that, if the NHS in England increased the proportion of people with mental health conditions it treats from around 40%—which is roughly what it treats at present—to 70% by 2033/34 then spending would need to more than double to around £27 billion.